Chronic Pain Therapy: Is it Right for You? Signs It’s Time to Get Support

 Pain therapy is about your experience, not about your paperwork.
 If your pain is persistent, unpredictable, or interfering with how you want to live your life—even if no one’s quite figured out “what it is”—you still deserve support.

-Learn more about my approach to working with clients living with chronic pain.
+Learn more about my approach to chronic pain therapy

-2. You Don’t Have to Be at “Rock Bottom” to Get Help
+2. You Don’t Have to Be at “Rock Bottom” to Start Therapy for Chronic Pain

 There’s this unspoken idea that you should only seek help when things are “really bad.”
 But what if support was actually most powerful before you hit your limit?